Emmanuzi/nexus-server/CONTRIBUTING.md

 1. Reviewer leaves comments
 2. Contributor updates the branch
-3. Reviewer approves and merges to `develop`
+3. Reviewer approves and merges to `inspect`

 ## 4. Folder Structure to Follow